bcit-ci/CodeIgniter/user_guide_src/source/libraries/form_validation.rst

 functions.
 This permits you to extend the validation class to meet your needs.
 For example, if you need to run a database query to see if the user is choosing a unique username, you can create a callback function that does that.
-Let's create a example of this.
+Let's create an example of this.

 In your controller, change the "username" rule to this::